bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
+differences in maxes between age groups in powerlifting meets

 What do you know about?
+different age groups have different max lifts

 What decisions do you face?
+What age range lifts the most weight

 ## Seven templates